psu-em/sysmanWebTools/README.txt

 """"""""""""""
 The encryptedstring contains the GenerateEncryptedString() using salt and passphrase.
 This can be generated in the pysysmantools.ipynb.

+Create SSL certificates for your server and put them into nginx/ssl/

+Rename the nginx/example_default.conf to nginx/default.conf and update the MYSERVER.COM & SERVER_IP.

+Rename the example_docker-compose.yml to docker-compose.yml and update MYSERVER.COM.

 To build the Docker container, cd into the repo and run 'sudo ./start.sh'

 Logs output to the Logs folder